khjj07/ABLE/README.md

   2. Download & install Unity Hub: https://unity3d.com/kr/get-unity/download
   3. Open Unity Hub and click Installation tab -> click the Add button -> find the version of Unity that you want to install -> install it.
   4. Click Project tab -> click Add button -> Import downloaded ABLE folder.
+  5. Install the APIs used in this program in Unity.
+(ARCore, AR Foundation, DOTween, UniRx)
-  5. Connect your smart phone with PC.
+  6. Connect your smart phone with PC.
-  6. When you build a program on Unity, it runs on your phone.
+  7. When you build a program on Unity, it runs on your phone.